 JANUARY 28, 1998 BEGAN THE YEAR OF THE TIGER, OR LUNAR YEAR 4697.
 BUT THE TIGER, WHOSE POPULATION THROUGHOUT ASIA WAS AROUND 100,000 AT THE TURN OF THE TWENTIETH CENTURY, IS NOW IN DANGER OF EXTINCTION.
 TEACHERS OF SCIENCE, SOCIAL STUDIES AND LITERATURE CAN BRING THE CRISIS OF THE TIGER’S ENVIRONMENTAL PLIGHT AS WELL AS ITS PLACE IN ASIAN CULTURE TO THE ATTENTION OF THEIR STUDENTS BY PRESENTING AN INTEGRATED CURRICULUM— DESCRIPTION, HABITAT AND SPECIES CONSERVATION, ALONG WITH HISTORY AND FOLKLORE—TO STUDENTS IN GRADES K THROUGH 12.

-By studying the tiger’s home range, students can grasp the geography of Asia, (note 1) and by studying the folklore and mythology of the tiger, they can understand more about the people who lived near this animal.
-This essay will concentrate on the Amur, or Siberian, tiger that roamed China, Russia and the Korean peninsula, and on the stories of the Koreans who have remembered the tiger as a protector, brother and friend, as well as an enemy and trickster.
+By studying the tiger’s home range, students can grasp the geography of Asia 1, and by studying the folklore and mythology of the tiger, they can understand more about the people who lived near this animal.
+This essay will concentrate on the Amur, or Siberian, a tiger that roamed China, Russia, and the Korean peninsula, and on the stories of the Koreans who have remembered the tiger as a protector, brother, and friend, as well as an enemy and trickster.

 Today, only about 5,000–7,000 tigers of all five subspecies exist in the wild across Asia.
-In the past their territory ranged from southeastern Russia, throughout China and the Korean peninsula, south to Indochina and Indonesia, west to India and as far north as the Caspian Sea.
-The Bali, Caspian and Javanese tigers have become extinct in the past seventy years, and other subspecies of tigers are in serious danger of extinction in India and Russia, as well as Northeast and Southeast Asia.
+In the past, their territory ranged from southeastern Russia, throughout China and the Korean peninsula, south to Indochina and Indonesia, west to India, and as far north as the Caspian Sea.
+The Bali, Caspian, and Javanese tigers have become extinct in the past seventy years, and other subspecies of tigers are in serious danger of extinction in India and Russia, as well as in Northeast and Southeast Asia.

 Koreans have such a fondness for this animal that they nicknamed

 Tigers can survive in a variety of habitats, yet loss of land is one major factor causing their reduced numbers.
-As tigers have encroached upon farmers’ livestock, they have been hunted and killed without license.
+As tigers have encroached upon farmers’ livestock, they have been hunted and killed without a license.
 But the major factor leading to the tiger’s demise is illegal poaching for economic gain.
 Although tigers are protected in many areas of the world, including China and Russia, hunters kill them for their bones and body parts which are thought to give health and potency to people who consume them.
-China has recently outlawed the sale of tiger parts, on penalty of death, and a “tiger farm” in Harbin, China has been converted into a tourist attraction, which offers its owners legal income for raising tigers.
-Unfortunately there is still a market for tiger parts, and the products bring high prices in pharmacies from Tokyo to Los Angeles to New York. (note 3) None of the medicinal claims have been proven, but still the illegal trade continues.
+China has recently outlawed the sale of tiger parts, on penalty of death, and a “tiger farm” in Harbin, China, has been converted into a tourist attraction, which offers its owners legal income for raising tigers.
+Unfortunately, there is still a market for tiger parts, and the products bring high prices in pharmacies from Tokyo to Los Angeles to New York.3 None of the medicinal claims have been proven, but still, the illegal trade continues.

 The tiger, which is the largest of the cats, is a creature of great power and mysterious beauty.
 Its dramatic markings of black or dark brown stripes accented with white might aid in camouflage, but no one knows from where or why the tiger got its stripes.
 Each tiger has its own distinctive, asymmetrical markings, like human fingerprints, so no two are exactly alike.
 A creative writing project might ask students to create a story about how the tiger got its stripes!
 The stripes of the tiger have even been connected to Chinese writing.
 It is said that the Siberian tiger often has the Chinese mark wang (“king”) on its forehead.